smokeballdev/api-docs/docs/documentation/c-Authentication.md

 The use of **id_token** to make API requests has been deprecated.
 We will be phasing out issuing an **id_token** when you request a **token** in the future.

 If you have been using an **id_token** for your API requests, **no immediate action is required**.
 You will be contacted with instructions for transitioning to the **access_token**.
-You can also [contact us via this link](https://smokeball.zendesk.com/hc/en-us/requests/new?ticket_form_id=17187301754135) and provide us with a list of endpoints that you need access to, so we can verify that your **access_token** is appropriately configured with the necessary permissions.
+You can also [contact us via this link](https://smokeball.zendesk.com/hc/en-us/requests/new?ticket_form_id=17187301754135) and provide us with a list of endpoints that you need access to so we can verify that your **access_token** is appropriately configured with the necessary permissions.

 ---